Milford, Connecticut: Private schools

 St. Gabriel's School opened in 1965; at the time clergy were the primary teachers.
 By the 2010s there were fewer clergy teachers, and lay teachers were more expensive; in addition fewer parishioners gave money to the church.
 By 2016 the school's budget was $111,709 in deficit.
 In 2008–2009 it had a peak enrollment of 219.
 In 2014 there was concern expressed about the school's survival expressed in the community, and in 2016 enrollment was down to 139, with 22 being in special education.
 The school directors chose to close the school in June 2016; the archdiocese did not order the closure.

 Emergency services

-Fire Department

-The city of Milford is protected 24/7, 365 by the 114 paid, full-time firefighters of the city of Milford Fire Department – ISO Class 1.
-The department currently operates out of four fire stations located throughout the city, under the command of a Battalion Chief and a Shift Commander.
-The Milford Fire Department is one of only two fire departments in the state of Connecticut to maintain an ISO Class 1 rating.
-The current Fire Chief is Douglas Edo.

-Fire station locations and apparatus

-Below is a complete listing of all fire station locations and apparatus in the city of Milford.

-The Milford Fire Department also operates one reserve engine.
-Engine 8 (Reserve) is located at Semans Lane.
-The Canteen Unit is operated out of a garage at 3 Charles Street.